 All student grievances about field issues are channeled first through the field instructor who communicates those concerns as soon as possible with the field liaison.
-If no resolution is made, the student may request a meeting with the field instructor, the field liaison, and the Asst.
-Director or Director of Field to attempt to find a resolution.
-If the results of this meeting are not satisfactory to the student, they may appeal to (in the following order) the Academic Affairs Committee of the Center, Associate Dean, Director, and MSW Program Director of Center for Social Work Education, and the Dean of the School of Human Service Professions.
+If no resolution is made, the student may request a meeting with the field instructor, the field liaison, and the Director of Field Education to attempt to find a resolution.
+If the results of this meeting are not satisfactory to the student, they may appeal to (in the following order) the Academic Affairs Committee of the Center, Center Director, and MSW Program Director of Center for Social Work Education, and the Dean of the College of Human Service Professions.
 Appeals to all levels should be made in writing.
 Review of the appeal will be made in a timely fashion, and both the student and the faculty member will be provided with the opportunity to state their case in person.
 The student and the faculty member will be notified, in writing, of the review decision.